 Before you become bombarded with fleas and the health hazards that they bring, it’s helpful to put some prevention methods in place.
 If you have pets, it is important to take measures to protect them against these parasitic pests.
 Consult your veterinarian on how best to accomplish this.
 Your pet’s veterinarian may recommend a variety of different options such as flea collars, sprays, pills, or other treatment options.
 The next step is to protect your home from rodents!
 If you have a rodent or wildlife infestation, the fleas will remain in your home as long as the infestation continues.
 To help prevent infestations, make sure there are no openings in the exterior of your home that rodent or wildlife pests could use as an entry point into your home.
 It is usually necessary to contact a professional to remove wildlife pests.
 If fleas have found their way into your home, washing all your and your pet’s bedding routinely and vacuuming the rugs and furniture in your home on a daily basis can help to eliminate them.

 Unfortunately, it’s rare for DIY treatments to be completely effective.
 Fleas often live and lay their eggs in carpets and rugs and their eggs and pupae can be so embedded in the carpet that a household vacuum won’t pick them up.
 Then you’re left with a never-ending flea problem.
 So, how do you get rid of fleas permanently?
-Partnering with a pests control professional is key when dealing with these persistent pests, and no one beats Spencer Pest Services when it comes to flea elimination!
+Partnering with a pests control professional in Greenville is key when dealing with these persistent pests, and no one beats Spencer Pest Services when it comes to flea elimination!
 At Spencer, we take flea infestation seriously and will work with you to help eliminate them for good.
 In fact, we guarantee that with our year-round services in place, flea problems will not recur!
 Contact Spencer Pest Services today to learn more about how we can help solve your flea problems!